 The best way to get your content opened by readers is to capture their attention with your headline.
 It therefore goes without saying that writing a great headline has to be essential to your content marketing Strategies.
 You can write really good articles for your company’s blog but have the worst open rates in search engines, on social media networks, in your email newsletter reports, among many other places.

-We therefore decided to create a guide, especially because this is a question that comes up a lot from the startups who work with us on content marketing and PR services.
+We decided to create a guide, especially because this is a question that comes up a lot from the startups who work with us on content marketing and PR services.
 Public relations revolves around content.
 When the content is not great the generated publicity will not be great either.
 This applies in every aspect of it; from how you pitch your startup, to the blog posts you write with the intention of marketing to a bigger audience, to the stories that are written about your company in the media.

 We try to refine our strategies every time we write something new for our clients or our blog readers.
 We figured to create this guide hoping it can be useful to a lot of us.
 How do you come up with the best headline for every piece of content you make?